| || |

 GENERAL MUNICIPAL ELECTION - TUESDAY, NOVEMBER 4, 2014

 Polls are open from 7:00 a.m. to 8:00 p.m.
-Locate your polling place and view your sample ballot.
+Locate your polling place and view your sample ballot; or, text the word VOTE to 69520 to find your polling location.

 Vote-by-Mail ballots can be turned in at any voting location in Los Angeles County on Election Day.
 Please DO NOT bring your ballot to City Hall.